 Due to the costs associated with running a private psychology practice, our practice does not bulk bill.
 Please see our fee’s page for our current list of fees.

-If you have a Mental Health Care Plan (MHCP) and a valid referral from your GP a significant Medicare rebate is available for up to 20 Individual Therapy appointments per calendar year (January to December).
-This was previously only ten minutes, but has recently increased to up to 20.
+If you have a Mental Health Care Plan (MHCP) and a valid referral from your GP a significant Medicare rebate is available for up to 10 Individual Therapy appointments per calendar year (January to December).

 If you have Private Health Insurance, you may also be eligible for a rebate through this (if you are not using a MHCP).
 We encourage you to contact your provider to check the rebate amount.